detroit-labs/dlr-uikit-ios/README.md

 ### UIViewController+DLRStoryboardManager Category Examples

-Create one category for every storyboard.
+Create one category for each storyboard.

 ```objc
 #import "DLRStoryboardManager+Main.h"